Guía de Viaje a China - Puente de los Doble Dragón, Jianshui, Yunnan

-Practical tips for traveling to China: Complete Guide
+Practical tips for traveling to China: Essential Guide

 China is a country so big that each province is a world, of course they have their similarities but also their own characteristics.
 That is why it would be a mistake to generalize these tips to each of the provinces.

 In my case I have been living in China for 7 years.
-Most of the time I have been in China I have stayed in Yunnan province, so that is the one I can talk about the most and it is from there that I have learned everything I know about China.
+Most of the time I have been in China I have stayed in Yunnan province, so that is the one I can talk about the most, although I have also traveled to different provinces such as Sichuan, Guizhou, Beijing, Hainan, Hunan and Fujian.
 I hope that my practical advice for traveling to China will be helpful to you.

 Tips for traveling to China - Yunnan - Yuanyang